julelang/manual/src/memory/mutability.md

 In the example above, struct `Foo` has `n` fields which are interior mutable.
 Although the 'Print' method uses an immutable receiver, it can change the value of the 'n' field within itself, thanks to interior mutability.

 The method not only mutates its own instance, but also can mutate different instances defined in its algorithm, even if they are immutable.
-The same rule applies for different instances.
+The same rule applies to different instances.
 This is supportive of internal data sharing.

 For example:
 ```jule